brandones/shiny-keycloak/README.md

 You'll need two (sub)domains, one for ShinyProxy and one for KeyCloak.
 Mine were `sp.domain.com` and `sp-keycloak.domain.com`.
 Add A records from these (sub)domains to your server's IP address.

 Take a look at the [KeyCloak Docker documentation](https://hub.docker.com/r/jboss/keycloak/).
-Get mysql up and running (note that the database name, user name, and password all matter — see note about env vars below):

-`docker run --name mysql -d --net sp-net -e MYSQL_DATABASE='keycloak' -e MYSQL_USER='keycloak' -e MYSQL_PASSWORD='password' -e MYSQL_ROOT_PASSWORD="$MYSQL_ROOT_PASS" mysql:5.6`

-(This could probably be integrated into docker-compose as well.)

 Create a docker-compose.yml like the one in this repository.
-We don't have the KeyCloak credentials-secret, so we'll only start HTTPS-PORTAL and KeyCloak for now: `docker-compose up -d https-portal keycloak`.
+We don't have the KeyCloak credentials-secret, so we'll only start HTTPS-PORTAL, MariaDB, and KeyCloak for now: `docker-compose up -d https-portal mariadb keycloak`.

-This compose file will spin up HTTPS-PORTAL exposed at ports 80 and 443 (make sure your firewall is configured such that these ports are exposed; and that they are the *only* ports exposed), KeyCloak on `localhost:8010`, and (once it's working) ShinyProxy on `localhost:8020`.
+This compose file will spin up
+- HTTPS-PORTAL exposed at ports 80 and 443 (make sure your firewall is configured such that these ports are exposed; and that they are the *only* ports exposed)
+- KeyCloak on `localhost:8010`
+- MariaDB (because Docker and MySQL don't get along due to TLS issues)
+- (once it's working) ShinyProxy on `localhost:8020`.

 HTTPS-PORTAL will route to either ShinyProxy or KeyCloak depending on the URL at which it is accessed.

 I wasn't able to get the KeyCloak environment variables for setting database address or database password to work.
-We need to do so if we want to use an un-dockerized or differently-named MySQL instance (or a different database entirely), or if we want another layer of security in between the system and the data.
+We need to do so if we want to use a different database, or if we want another layer of security in between the system and the data.

 ## KeyCloak Setup